Life coaching. Ever wondered what it’s all about? Have you ever asked yourself `What is a life coach‘ or ‘what does a life coach do‘?

 - When do you feel most productive?

-- What negative thoughts do you have in work?
+- What negative thoughts do you have at work?

 - What truly makes you happy?

 Depending on your progress, a coach may adjust or tweak your plan for efficiency in achieving your goals.
 But the most important thing is that you are willing to be open and honest with yourself and your coach.
-Sometimes the hardest part is making the decision to open up and highlight what’s not working for you.
+Sometimes the hardest part is deciding to open up and highlight what’s not working for you.
 And that’s ok.
-We’re only human after all.
+We’re only human, after all.